necpfzlakay/com.VQA_Backend/README.md

 * then paste it to the model folder
 * and just double click ApiService.py file
 * server will run on the http://31.145.7.41/ url
-* Note: Kadir Has University IBM Machine have 31.145.7.41 external ip, so if your server have not external ip server will work on just local network
+* Note: Kadir Has University IBM Machine have 31.145.7.41 external ip, so if your server have not this external ip server will work on just local network

 ## Needed Dependency Import Libraries